 You may also speak with your service provider to find out more.

 Consumers with internet access can also find telephone numbers by availing of online directories or by performing an internet search.
 Those who have access to the printed phonebook directory can also refer to this to find telephone numbers.

 If you are unable to use the printed phonebook or online directories because of a vision impairment and/or you have difficulty reading, you are entitled to access directory enquiry services free of charge.
 All service providers are required to allow the use of a directory enquiry service free of charge once certification of the relevant disability is provided by a registered medical practitioner or by an appropriate agent.
 If you qualify and wish to avail of this service you can register for this service by calling Freefone 1800 574 574 and completing the 196 form.
 Please also refer to your service provider’s website and accessibility page.

 Complaints about directory enquiries are managed in the same way as other service provider complaints.
-See our queries and complaints section for more information.
+See our help and complaints section for more information.

 A complaint relating to directory enquiry services should be raised as a ‘standard’ complaint to your service provider.
 If your own service provider fails to resolve the matter with you, you should then raise your complaint with the directory enquiry service provider who will attempt to resolve your issue.